Verna Willis

 Verna Willis was an American film editor known for her work on films of the late 1920s during Hollywood's silent era.
 She was employed by Paramount and was highly regarded for her skill as a cutter.

 Biography

 Beginnings

 Verna was born in Ivesdale, Illinois, to Edgar Willis and Carolyn Anderson in 1887.
 Her younger brother, Edwin B. Willis, later became an Academy Award–winning set designer and decorator for MGM Studios.

 Hollywood career

 By the time she reached adulthood, she had moved to San Francisco, where she worked as a telephone operator.
-Eventually she moved down to Los Angeles and found employment as a stenographer at Paramount.
+Eventually, she moved to Los Angeles and found employment as a stenographer at Paramount.
 When a spot opened up in the studio's scenario department, she jumped at the opportunity, working as a script girl before ultimately finding her way into an editing job.
 She ended up editing over a dozen films between 1926 and 1930 before seemingly retiring from the business.